lah7/sims2-4k-ui-patch/README.md

 This will process the files and produce a new `ui.package`.

+For more parameters, for example, to choose the directories for processing, add `--help` at the end.
+Otherwise, the default will be to process using the `input`, `temp` and `output` directories in this folder.

 ### 5. Copy into the game

 Navigate to the game's UI folder, usually: